SoftwareAG/c8y-docs/content/device-sdk/linux-agent-user-guide-bundle/packages.md

 The agent starts automatically after installation and every time the machine boots.

+{{< c8y-admon-info >}}
-> **Info:** Packaging requires version 2.10 of snapcraft or higher because lower versions do not support the confinement property, which is required for packaging the agent as a snap.
+Packaging requires version 2.10 of snapcraft or higher because lower versions do not support the confinement property, which is required for packaging the agent as a snap.
+{{< /c8y-admon-info >}}

 To include the Modbus feature, add your libmodbus library to the `Depends:` field of *cumulocity-agents-linux/pkg/snapcraft.yaml*.